xiangyu-wu/bluetooth_localization_rssi/README.md

 `chmod +x ~/bluetooth_ws/src/phone_localization/src/phonePosEst.py`

-# 6-Set parameters and compile the codes
+# 6-set parameters and compile the codes
+Plug the usb bluetooth dongle to the NUC.
 Get the address of the installed bluetooth modules using `bluetoothctl`.
 The address is a unique identifier of a bluetooth module.
 Change the bluetoothModuleAddr in **phonePosEst.py** to the address of the bluetooth module you want to use.
-If you are unable to distinguish which address correponds to the plugable bluetooth dongle, just unplug it, run `bluetoothctl` again and see which device disappears.
+If you are unable to distinguish which address correponds to the bluetooth dongle, just unplug it, run `bluetoothctl` again and see which device disappears.

 In addition, in **phone_localization.launch**, please change the parameter named **vehicle_pos_topic_type** to the type of the position estimation message of the vehicle, and also change the **vehicle_pos_topic_name** to the name of that topic.